Blog

 Because Skilljar integrates with Salesforce, the Customer Education team at Asana is able to draw connections that prove the impact of their programs by:

-• Tying customers who’ve engaged with education to NPS scores and early adoption, versus customer who don’t engage
+• Tying customers who’ve engaged with education to NPS scores and early adoption, versus customers who don’t engage

 • Tying the types of learning experiences customers are consuming to product behavior and usage metrics (adoption, average deal size, net retention revenue–NRR)